 - Values above 3 mmol/L are not interesting as you will achieve the best results at the 1.5-3 level

-Basic rule no 1; Do not have more than 20 grammes of carbohydrates a day.
+Basic rule no 1: Do not have more than 20 g of carbohydrates a day.

-Basic rule no 3; Be superstitious concerning sugar, also sugar in fruit, and processed foods and drinks.
+Basic rule no 3: Be suspicious of sugar intake, that is hidden sugar, and sugar in fruit, and processed foods and drinks.

 Have an omelette of two eggs, butter and fat cheese either fried together with the eggs or served on the side.
 Have a coco-butter coffee and a little vegetables such as mushrooms, spinach, cucumber.